UA Project Rock 3

 With the UA Project Rock 3 now available, let’s turn back time.
 When I reviewed Dwayne “The Rock” Johnson’s original Under Armour Project Rock, I compared the shoe to a Jordan-like experience.
 Just like every 80s and 90s kid wanted to “Be like Mike”, the Rock just makes you want to go harder and be bigger, faster, and stronger.

 Two years later, we’ve seen the Project Rock shoes and apparel growing huge with no signs of slowing down.
 Is the growth warranted?
 Does the Project Rock 3 still hold up in the weight rooms and training centers?
-Our testing reveals the answer…
+Well, without spoiling our review too much the Project Rock 3 actually made our list of the best weightlifting shoes. in 2022.

 Bryan: The UA Project Rock 3 has almost the same outsole as the Project Rock 2.
 A TriBase panel in the midfoot for stability, large flex grooves cut across the forefoot, through the diamond patterns, and a large lug of sticky, durable rubber across the heel.
 Oh, and that HUGE Brahma Bull in the middle.
 It’s all about the logo.